Operation Blue Bird

 Operation Blue Bird was a mission carried out by France's foreign intelligence service, the SDECE, in 1956 during the second year of the Algerian War of Independence.
-Its aim was to turn several hundred Kabyle people against the Algerian resistance known as the National Liberation Front (FLN), with the hopes of creating a clandestine counter-resistance force.
+Its aim was to turn several hundred Kabyle people against the Algerian resistance known as the National Liberation Front (FLN), with the hope of creating a clandestine counter-resistance force.
 These Kabyle fighters were known as Force K.

 The operation backfired and resulted in supplying the FLN with money, weapons, and new soldiers.
 The operation remained secret for many years, and it is still largely unknown in France and Algeria.
 Yves Courrière claims to have been the first to make information about the operation available to the public.